-1.5.11 Transition into Production
+1.5.12 Transition into Production

 - a.
 Manufacturing of Airborne Stores shall be taken up by a production agency approved under Production Organisation Approval Scheme (POAS) of DGAQA. - b.
 All necessary Jigs, Fixtures, Tools, Testers and processes required for Series Production shall be identified, developed by the Production Organisation of the Airborne Stores and approved by DGAQA. - c.
 Sealing of Standard of Preparation (SOP) has to be carried out before transition from development to production.
-DGAQA/Main Contractor with AFQMS approval/quality assurance agencies from User Services shall be Authority Holding Sealed Particulars (AHSP). - d.
+DGAQA/Main Contractor with AFQMS approval/ quality assurance agencies from User Services shall be Authority Holding Sealed Particulars (AHSP). - d.
 Transfer of Technology (ToT): The cases where there is a need to transfer the technology from design & development agency to a production agency, the necessary ToT related requirements shall be completed. - e.
 If production Main Contractor is outsourcing manufacturing / assembly / process / services to supplier, then the Main Contractor shall ensure that suppliers have the required capability and maturity.
 The responsibility of ensuring the product/services from the supplier lies solely on the Main Contractor. - f.
-Production Transition before issue of PC/TA/LoTA: In order procure long-lead items and shorten the delivery time of the first set of Airborne Store, the production agency may plan and carry out procurement and concurrent production before the issue of TA/LoTA.
-To facilitate such transition, CEMILAC may provisionally approve a standard of preparation; and DGAQA may provide QA coverage; with an undertaking from the production agency that the deliverable Airborne Store shall be as per the SOP defined in the PC/TA/LoTA.
+Production Transition before issue of PC/TA/LoA: In order procure long-lead items and shorten the delivery time of the first set of Airborne Store, the production agency may plan and carry out procurement and concurrent production before the issue of TA/ LoA.
+To facilitate such transition, CEMILAC may provisionally approve a standard of preparation; and DGAQA may provide QA coverage; with an undertaking from the production agency that the deliverable Airborne Store shall be as per the SOP defined in the PC/TA/LoA.
 The provision may be adopted on case-by-case basis depending on the maturity of the product.
-The liabilities arising out of concurrent production before the issue of PC/TA/LoTA solely lies with the production organisation.
+The liabilities arising out of concurrent production before the issue of PC/TA/LoA solely lies with the production organisation.

-1.5.12 PRODUCTION
+1.5.13 Production

+a.
+The Main Contractor shall ensure manufacturing of the Airborne Stores by the production agency as per the Standard of Preparation released as a part of Initial Airworthiness Approval.

+b.
+Quality Assurance aspects during production shall be ensured by DGAQA as per the Quality Assurance Plan prepared by the Main Contractor and approved by DGAQA.

+1.5.14 Production Acceptance Test and Production Quality Test

 - a.
-The Main Contractor shall ensure manufacturing of the Airborne Stores by the production agency as per the Standard of Preparation released as a part of Initial Airworthiness Approval. - b.
-Quality Assurance aspects during production shall be ensured by DGAQA as per the Quality Assurance Plan mutually approved by DGAQA.

-1.5.13 Production Acceptance test and Periodic Quality Test

-- a.
 Main Contractor shall conduct the necessary tests on the Airborne Stores produced as per approved Production Acceptance Test Plan (PATP) with the involvement of relevant stakeholders. - b.
-In addition, Periodic Quality Test during production shall be carried out at a defined interval, or when there is break in production for a defined period as stipulated by DGAQA in the QAP.
+In addition, Production Quality Test during production shall be carried out at a defined interval, or when there is break in production for a defined period as stipulated by DGAQA in the QAP.
 These are additional tests out of QTP to ensure/confirm requisite quality standards as achieved during QT stage are maintained during production.

-1.5.14 RELEASE NOTE
+1.5.15 Release Note

 - a.
-DGAQA shall issue a Release Note/Inspection note to each Airborne Stores manufactured by the Main Contractor conforming to a Type Approval/IMATSOA/LoTA. - b.
+DGAQA shall issue a Release Note/Inspection note to each Airborne Stores manufactured by the Main Contractor conforming to a Type Approval/IMATSOA/LoA. - b.
 All deliveries and releases of aeronautical equipment and stores shall be accompanied with appropriate Release Note/ Inspection Note signed by signatories authorized and approved by DGAQA.

-1.5.15 DEVIATIONS
+1.5.16 Deviations